 For smaller teams, where one individual’s deep institutional knowledge is key to the whole team’s success, turnover can be a nightmare to productivity.
 When someone leaves, they take their knowledge with them.
 It is only in the weeks and months after their colleague’s departure that teams take notice as they struggle to do without the knowledge they once had.
 Taking steps to document the knowledge of outgoing employees can help maintain the team’s workflow, creating a knowledge base that existing and future employees can rely on to guide their continued work.

-In most all professions, there are specific skills and tools that employees will need to master in order to perform their jobs successfully.
+In almost all professions, there are specific skills and tools that employees will need to master in order to perform their jobs successfully.
 From specialized software — think CRMs in sales or EHRs in medicine — to homegrown mechanical skills and even effective customer interactions, companies rely on their employees’ ability to master the tools of their trade.
-While some of these tools and processes will be so common that on-demand learning materials and training workshops will be offered by their vendors or private training companies, others will be hyper specific to an individual company or department.
+While some of these tools and processes will be so common that on-demand learning materials and training workshops will be offered by their vendors or private training companies, others will be hyper-specific to an individual company or department.
 Giving employees inside those departments the ability to record a screen share presentation of a piece of software, or model great in-store customer engagement, allows individuals to share their mastery with their colleagues for the benefit of the entire team.

 In business, no process, technology, or team structure is permanent.
 Development professionals want their colleagues to keep learning, and so do the companies that employ them.
 Whether it comes from an article in a trade publication, a tip from a friend, a presentation at a workshop, or even an epiphany by the employee themselves, learning can come from anywhere.
 Once a better way to do things resides within one person, shouldn’t everyone else on the team know it too?
 The sharing of best practices and the solicitation of advice from colleagues is a process that has existed as long as humans have been able to communicate with one another.
 Known as social or informal learning, this process ensures that teams will keep moving forward together.